tedneward/Azgaarnoth/Classes/Mystic/index.md

 ```
 def delusion(npc):
-    npc.actions.append(f"***Delusion.*** you plant a false belief in the mind of one creature that you can see within 60 feet of you.
+    npc.actions.append(f"***Psionic Talent: Delusion.*** you plant a false belief in the mind of one creature that you can see within 60 feet of you.
 You can create a sound or an image.
 Only the target of this talent perceives the sound or image you create.
 If you create a sound, its volume can range from a whisper to a scream.
 It can be your voice, someone else's voice, a creature's roar, a musical instrument, or any other sound you pick.
 It lasts for 1 minute.
 If you create an object, it must fit within a 5-foot cube and can't move or be reflective.
 The image can't create any effect that influences a sense other than sight.
 The image lasts for 1 minute, and it disappears if the creature touches it.")
 ```

 ## Energy Beam